Are you wondering how to reconnect with your husband after a long day of parenting?

 Have I missed any major ideas on my list?
 Let me know in the comments how you guys like to keep things fresh!

-And if you’re looking for more marriage tips, be sure to follow my Marriage Advice board on Pinterest – I’m always pinning new ideas over there.
+If you’re looking for more marriage tips, be sure to follow my Marriage Advice board on Pinterest – I’m always pinning new ideas over there.